-Releasing Cabinet documents of a previous opposition administration
+Incumbent Ministers or departments rReleasing Cabinet documents of a previous opposition administration

-- 8.133 The convention on access to documents of a previous opposition administration requires Ministers to keep the Cabinet documents of a previous administration confidential. - 8.134 The convention is, however, unenforceable in a legal sense and relevant laws and rules governing the disclosure of information (the Official Information Act, the Standing Orders, the High Court Rules, and so on) must prevail over the convention.
+- 8.133 In terms of the convention on access to documents of a previous opposition administration, Ministers are required to keep the Cabinet documents of a previous administration confidential. - 8.134 The convention is, however, unenforceable in a legal sense and relevant laws and rules governing the disclosure of information (the Official Information Act, the Standing Orders, the High Court Rules, and so on) must prevail over the convention.
 Where documents covered by the convention are requested and are required to be released by law, the convention requires that the Opposition be consulted about the proposed release, so that they can contribute their views (for example, as to whether there is good reason for withholding the documents).
-The following procedure must be observed in this situation: - (a) When a Minister's office or a government department receives an Official Information Act request for Cabinet records dating from a previous opposition administration, or is considering releasing such documents for some other reason (for example, a select committee request), the Cabinet Office should be advised as soon as possible. - (b) The Minister's office or department should give the Cabinet Office a copy of the request and copies of the papers requested, together with the view of the Minister or department concerned on whether there is any reason for withholding the papers sought. - (c) The Cabinet Office, on behalf of the Prime Minister, will then consult the Leader of the Opposition about the proposed release. - (d) The Leader of the Opposition will have an opportunity to express any concerns about the proposed release, in terms of the Official Information Act or other laws or rules.
-The Cabinet Office will pass on any such concerns to the relevant Minister or department, so that they can be taken into account when the Minister or department decides whether or not to release the information.

-(e) The Minister or department that is considering the release should not release the relevant documents until the Cabinet Office has finished consulting the Opposition, unless required to release the documents by law.
-If necessary, the time limit for responding should be extended on the basis that the consultation necessary to make a decision on the request has yet to be completed.
+The following procedure must be observed in this situation: - (a) When a Minister's office or a government department receives an Official Information Act request for Cabinet records dating from a previous opposition administration, or is considering releasing such documents for some other reason (for example, a select committee request), the Cabinet Office should be advised as soon as possible. - (b) The Minister's office or department should give the Cabinet Office a copy of the request and copies of the papers requested, together with the views of the Minister or department concerned on whether there is any reason for withholding the papers sought. - (c) The Cabinet Office, on behalf of the Prime Minister, will then consult the Leader of the Opposition about the proposed release in accordance with procedures agreed between the Prime Minister and the Leader of the Opposition. - (d) The Leader of the Opposition will have an opportunity to express any concerns about the proposed release, in terms of the Official Information Act or other relevant laws or rules.
+The Cabinet Office will pass on the concerns (if any) to the relevant Minister or department, so that they can be taken into account when the Minister or department decides whether or not to release the information. - (e) The Minister or department that is considering the release should not release the relevant documents until the Cabinet Office has completed consulting the Opposition, unless required to release the documents by law.
+If necessary, the time limit for responding should be extended on the basis that consultation necessary to make a decision on the request has yet to be completed.